DominantNostril/MagicFinder/README.md

 # MagicFinder
-MagicFinder is a custom pack for the [Guild Wars 2](https://guildwars2.com) addon [Reffect](https://github.com/Zerthox/gw2-reffect/) that makes it easy to keep track your Magic Find buffs when you're farming bags in the Mad King's Labyrinth.
+MagicFinder is a custom pack for the [Guild Wars 2](https://guildwars2.com) addon [Reffect](https://github.com/Zerthox/gw2-reffect/) that makes it easy to keep track your Magic Find buffs when you're bag farming in the Mad King's Labyrinth.

 Icons for Magic Find buffs are displayed in one or two columns that can be dragged anywhere on the screen.
 Buffs currently active on the character are displayed at full opacity, while missing and expired buffs are greyed out so you can quickly see what needs to be reapplied.